-Our commitment to doing our “bit” towards a greener environment is upheld by the whole office.
+Our commitment to doing our ‘bit’ towards a greener environment is upheld by the whole Wise & Co office.
 We recycle paper, cardboard and plastic.
 We try not to print documents out unless necessary.
 We use recycled or FSC sourced paper.
-We use electronic means of communication if possible instead of hard copy.
-Our aim is to continually reduce the amount of waste that we generate.
+Where possible we use electronic means of communication instead of hard copy.
+Our aim is to continually reduce the amount of waste that Wise & Co generates.
 We are encouraging our staff to significantly reduce their use of key single plastic items and as such we have phased out plastic cups in the office.

-Operating our business in a responsible way, we’ve upgraded our existing office space and are currently investing in new technology encompassing greater cloud capabilities which will further improve our working practices and our overall carbon footprint.
+Operating our business in a responsible way, Wise & Co has upgraded our existing office space.
+We are currently investing in new technology that encompasses greater cloud capabilities, which will further improve our working practices and minimise our overall carbon footprint.

-Whist we uphold these practices at Wise & Co, we try to ensure that we use suppliers with the same CSR values as we have and in particular those who show the environment the same degree of respect.
+Whist we uphold these practices at Wise & Co, we try to ensure that we use suppliers with the same CSR values.
+In particular those who show the environment the same degree of respect.

-We continually review our approach to CSR and are committed to monitoring our achievements against our targets.
+Wise & Co continually reviews our approach to CSR and are committed to monitoring our achievements against our targets.
 Every year we strive to improve on the last.

 Should you wish to talk through any part of your business strategy, please get in touch.
-We’d love to hear from you.
+Wise & Co would love to hear from you.

 Visits to our offices are now limited to the delivery and collection of records only.